vladysolonyi/graffitiview/README.md

 **Coming soon...**

+## To Do
+- Create own model, that works better with panorama images
+- Create an archive generator/upload to webside script

 ## Credits

 *I used a [model](https://github.com/abundis-rmn2/graffiti_detection_OD_TF) by **abundis-rmn2** for the actual graffiti detection.* *Also for the dataset creation, I used a beautiful [library](https://github.com/sk-zk/streetlevel) created by **sk-zk**, that allowed me to fetch panoramas in a given region without any access to the official API :P*